gucasassi/vagrant/01-getting-started/README.md

 ````
 </br>

-On a simple vagrant project, the instance created will be named `default`.
+On a simple [Vagrant](https://developer.hashicorp.com/vagrant/docs) project, the instance created will be named `default`.
 In fact, the previously executed command connects directly to vagrant `default` image.
 We can also run the command using the name seen with the `vagrant status` command.</br></br>

 ````sh
 vagrant ssh default